Cookies: Preheat your oven to

-350 degrees F (177 degrees C) and place rack in center of oven.
+350 degrees F (180 degrees C) and place the oven rack in the center of the oven.
 Line two

 baking sheets with parchment paper.

 In the bowl of

 your electric stand mixer, fitted with the paddle attachment (or with a hand mixer), beat the butter